Sedimentation Rates in Fairfield Osborn Preserve Marsh

 - Soil Characterization: 8 sites near the Osborn Preserve facilities (4 in grassland and 4 in mixed woodland)

-- Marsh: Two cores were collected from near the center of the Marsh.
+- Marsh: Two cores were collected approximately 5 m interior to the southern edge on the marsh.
 A shovel was used to get through the surface soil and we used Livingstone and Russian Peat corers.
 We were unable to core all the way to the bottom but core depth provides a starting point for measuring sedimentation rates.
 Future sampling efforts will focus on obtaining deeper and multiple cores.

 - Soil Characterization: bucket augers were used to sample grassland and mixed woodland sites